Why Seattle-King County?

 The Puget Sound region has a proud history and a strong future as a leader in the aerospace industry

 In 2013, the 1,353 aerospace-related companies around Washington State directly supported approximately 93,800 jobs and generated $69.9 billion in direct revenue.
 Each of those aerospace jobs, in turn, supports nearly three additional jobs elsewhere in the economy, making a total impact of nearly 250,000 jobs.
 In King County, there were 484 aerospace-related companies supporting approximately 45,576 jobs.

 The largest employer is Boeing Commercial Airplanes, which is headquartered in Renton, about 15 minutes south of downtown Seattle.
 Employees at the 278-acre Renton site produce Boeing’s advanced 737 airplane models.
 In Everett, just north of Seattle, the company is assembling the next generation 787 Dreamliner and the 777X.

-Efforts to support this important sector include the new Aerospace Futures Alliance of Washington, a statewide association launched in January 2006 that is raising the visibility of the aerospace industry and supporting policies conducive to future growth.
+Efforts to support this important sector include Aerospace Futures Alliance of Washington, a statewide association launched in January 2006 that is raising the visibility of the aerospace industry and supporting policies conducive to future growth.

 - Washington was the largest exporter of aerospace products valued at $23.3B in 2010, 29.4% of national total

 - King County firms represent the entire production value chain from machine shops to tier I suppliers and one of the two largest commercial aerospace manufacturers in the world